 She’s the only Supreme Court Justice to become a pop culture icon

-At 86, Ginsburg is at the height of her popularity as young people continue to embrace her as a role model for justice, perseverance, and female empowerment.
+Before her death, Ginsburg was at the height of her popularity as young people continued to embrace her as a role model for justice, perseverance, and female empowerment.
 Her trademark glasses, bun, and fancy jabots (the lace collars she’s fond of) make her a favorite for Halloween costumes.
 Internet memes aplenty began with then-law student Shana Knizhnik’s “Notorious RBG” Tumblr (now a book): A takeoff of the late, very large rapper known as “Notorious BIG,” the nickname highlighted the juxtaposition between the modest manner of the diminutive justice and her tremendous force on the bench.
 Kate McKinnon’s hilarious impersonation of RBG on Saturday Night Live ends with the line, “You’ve been Gins-burned!” (“I would like to say ‘Gins-burned’ sometimes to my colleagues,” RBG quipped at Sundance.)
 In addition to the Oscar-nominated documentary RBG, Felicity Jones portrayed Ginsburg in the 2018 film On the Basis of Sex.
-Even at her age, Ginsburg doesn’t appear to be going anywhere.
 “I have no doubt that Justice Ginsburg will persist until she takes her last breath, which I hope is many years from now,” Franke says.
 Next up?
 Ginsburg would love an Equal Rights Amendment.

 - Oyez: “Ruth Bader Ginsburg”